gep13/gep13/input/blog/introducing-chocolatey-vscode-extension.md

 Title: Introducing the Chocolatey VS Code Extension
 Published: 25/11/2018
 Tags:
-- Chocolatey
+- chocolatey
-- VS Code
+- vs code
-- Extension
+- extension
-- Automation
+- automation
-- Windows
+- windows
 ---

 This announcement blog post is a "little" late.
 The first version of this [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=gep13.chocolatey-vscode) was created back in January 2016, however, it is only recently that it has been given a new lease of life, with some additional functionality around executing Chocolatey commands from within VS Code.
 As a result, I thought this was a good time to introduce it properly.